 No news to me.
 Anyone who has immersed themselves in a creative process can attest to a feeling of calm, of total engagement with the senses, of putting on hold life’s demands and worries.
 But don’t take my word for it.

-Recent studies show that Art not only holds off Alzheimer’s but creating art actually lowers stress indicators.
+Making and looking at art can even reduce doctor’s visits!
+C’mon guys – get yourselves off to that gallery opening!
+And if that’s not enough to move you, recent studies show that Art not only holds off Alzheimer’s but creating art actually lowers stress indicators.
 The Experience Life article contends that “Creative types may have de-stressing down to an art.
 Researchers at Philadelphia’s Drexel University recruited 39 adults, ranging in age from 18 to 59, to participate in 45 minutes of art making by using clay, drawing with markers, or creating collages.

 To measure cortisol levels (an indicator of stress), researchers collected saliva samples from participants before and after their creative work.
 The results, published in Art Therapy, noted reduced levels of the stress hormone in roughly three-quarters of the participants.
 I can’t help but think that being so prolific must have contributed to Picasso’s long life.
 What a chill dude!